Frequently Asked Questions

 Viance wood preservative products do not contain formaldehyde.
 However, the glues used in the production of plywood, laminates or other engineered wood products may contain formaldehyde.
 Contact the engineered wood producer for information regarding the use of formaldehyde in their products.

-In general, they recommend a semi-transparent, oil-based penetrating finish stain, and we agree with their findings.
+We recommend a semi-transparent, oil-based penetrating finish stain.

 For exterior project applications, treat all field-cut ends of boards and drilled holes with a brush-on wood preservative.
 Copper naphthenate formulations are available from home centers, lumber dealers and hardware stores.
 Deck stains and sealers do not provide adequate protection.